 The researchers took TARF through 500 test runs in a water tank and in two different swimming pools on MIT’s campus.

-In the tank, the radar was placed at ranges from 20 centimeters to 40 centimeters above the surface, and the sonar transmitter was placed from 5 centimeters to 70 centimeters below the surface.
-In the pools, the radar was positioned about 30 centimeters above surface, while the transmitter was immersed about 3.5 meters below.
-In these experiments, the researchers also had swimmers creating waves that rose to about 16 centimeters.
+In the tank, the radar was placed at ranges from 20 centimeters (8 inches) to 40 centimeters (16 inches) above the surface, and the sonar transmitter was placed from 5 centimeters (2 inches) to 70 centimeters (28 inches) below the surface.
+In the pools, the radar was positioned about 30 centimeters (12 inches) above the surface, while the transmitter was immersed about 3.5 meters (11 feet) below.
+In these experiments, the researchers also had swimmers create waves that rose to about 16 centimeters (6 inches).

 In both settings, TARF was able to accurately decode various data — such as the sentence, “Hello! from underwater” — at hundreds of bits per second, similar to standard data rates for underwater communications.
 “Even while there were swimmers swimming around and causing disturbances and water currents, we were able to decode these signals quickly and accurately,” Adib says.

 In waves higher than 16 centimeters, however, the system isn’t able to decode signals.
 The next steps are, among other things, refining the system to work in rougher waters.
 “It can deal with calm days and deal with certain water disturbances.
 But [to make it practical] we need this to work on all days and all weathers,” Adib says.

 “TARF is the first system that demonstrates that it is feasible to receive underwater acoustic transmissions from the air using radar,” says Aaron Schulman, an assistant professor of computer science and engineering at the University of California at San Diego.
 “I expect this new radar-acoustic technology will benefit researchers in fields that depend on underwater acoustics (for example, marine biology), and will inspire the scientific community to investigate how to make radar-acoustic links practical and robust.”